supwr/curriculo/README.md

 <br>Tools: Selenium, Scrapy, Docker
 <br>Databases: MSSQL, MySQL, PostgreSQL, MongoDB</br>

+### Latest projects:

+* Development of new features on Mobly's physical stores self-service system, initially as a sênior developer and later as a Tech Lead;
+* Backend development with Python(Flask, Pyramid) working for Anchor Loans;
+* Creation of a service that indexes content from news outlets and serves its content through an app.
+Project was accomplished using Python 3.7, Selenium, Ionic 3, MongoDB and Docker;
+* Creation of service that automates the access to a container health monitoring system.
+Project accomplished using Python 2.7, Selenium and MongoDB;
+* Creation of a mobile app that logs geo position, with offline features.
+Project was accomplished with Ionic 3, SQLite for the front end and PHP 5.6 for the backend.
+App was published to Apple App Store(IPhone/IPad) and Google Play;

 ### Professional Experience

+**03/2021 - PicPay**

+* PHP programming(7 e 8.0);
+* Laravel 8;
+* MySQL;
+* Redis;
+* Kafka;
+* MongoDB;
+* Swoole/HyperF;

+**03/2020 a 03/2021 - Mobly**

+* PHP programming(5.6 e 7);
+* Laravel 8;
+* MySQL;
+* Redis;
+* VueJs.

 **09/2018 CRM Zap Trade IT & ECM Solutions**